ankush2992/exp-date-recognition/README.md

 ## Additional Notes

-- Pick any images and rename it to test_image.jpd and copy that image inside test_images [Folder]  , and run the code .
+- Pick any images and rename it to test_image.jpg and copy that image inside test_images [Folder]  , and run the code .

 - The model checkpoint is ~300MB and will be downloaded during setup
 - First-time run might be slower due to CUDA initialization